axenov/MultiDocMultiLingualSum/README.md

 ## Prepare dataset

-Tested only for german Wikinews for the moment.
+Tested only for german Wikinews.

 ### Download Wikinews dump